 Alcohol abuse doesn’t just happen out of the blue.
-There are situations that an individual may encounter throughout their life that can have a huge impact on whether or not they drink, and to what extent.
+There are situations that an individual may encounter throughout their life that can significantly impact whether or not they drink and to what extent.

-A person’s family life, school, peers, and work can all have a significant influence on their drinking habits.
-Today, we’re discussing the social determinants of alcohol abuse—the risk factors that lead to addiction.
+A person’s family life, school, peers, and work can all considerably influence their drinking habits.
+Here, we’ll discuss the social determinants of alcohol abuse and, more specifically, the risk factors that lead to alcohol addiction.

 Scientists have been trying to determine for years if there is an “alcoholic gene” or another marker that would make someone more likely to become dependent on alcohol.
 According to a review of the latest research on genes and alcoholism, the heritability of alcohol use disorder is 49%, meaning that almost half of the risk of alcoholism is due to genetic factors.
 The shared environment in which members of the same family live accounts for 10% of the risk of alcoholism, suggesting that genetics are a stronger risk factor than the environment.

 A person’s home life plays a huge role in whether or not they’ll struggle with alcoholism.